-We often collect up lots of other small tools, bits and pieces that need to be kept tidy and organised.
-I use one of these small desktop 3-drawer unitsfor all the small things.
-They stack too and you can buy them in sets of 4 if you have a lot of ‘stuff’ to organise.
+We often collect up lots of other small tools, bits, and pieces that need to be kept tidy and organized.
+I use one of these small desktop 3-drawer units for all the small things.
+They stack too and you can buy them in sets of 4 if you have a lot of ‘stuff' to organize.

 In here you'll find all of my needles, more than likely more blunt seam rippers, small rolls of elastic, knit stay tape, bias tape makers, Frixion marking pens, my thermal thimbles for pressing (I swear by these), dental floss for gathering, and usually a few bits of bag hardware such as magnetic snaps or rectangle rings.

 I also have a thing for buttons it seems, but just for collecting and sorting them instead of actually ever using them.
 Check out my nice bright button collection – I can't think that I have ever used a single one of them – except for on my Spring applique pillow cover which I do adore.
 Shame on me for being so wasteful.
 They do look nice though.
 If anyone has any ideas for how to use them, please let me know!